-Council will ensure procedures and guidelines are implemented about the behaviour expected from both its employees and complainants when reviewing or investigating a complaint (i.e. Employee Code of Conduct and Managing Unreasonable & Unacceptable Customer Conduct Procedure).
+Council will ensure procedures and guidelines are implemented about the behaviour expected from its employees, non-government entities and complainants when reviewing or investigating a complaint (i.e. Employee Code of Conduct and Managing Unreasonable & Unacceptable Customer Conduct Procedure).

 2.7 Communicating the outcome, reporting and review